 There are two seasons in Costa Rica; dry season, ranging from December to April, and rainy season, ranging from May to November.

-Costa Rica has a rich weather diversity as it is positioned on the isthmus and just above the Ecuador.
+Costa Rica has a rich weather diversity as it is positioned on the isthmus and just above the equator.
 Some places like Guanacaste and San Ramon near the Pacific can be dry, with many tropical dry forests.
 Meanwhile, Isla Calero, near the Caribbean Ocean, is very wet and has a very humid weather with rain almost throughout the year.

 When To Go To Costa Rica